Adamou Ndam Njoya

 Adamou Ndam Njoya (8 May 1942 – 7 March 2020) was a Cameroonian politician, lawyer, author, and professor.
-He was Minister of National Education from 1977 to 1980, and the President of the Cameroon Democratic Union (UDC, founded in 1991), an opposition party, at the time of his death on 7 March 2020.
-He had just been replaced as Mayor of Foumban by his wife Patricia Tomaïno Ndam Njoya, a position he has held since 1996, and from 1997 to 2007 he was a Deputy in the National Assembly.
+He was Minister of National Education from 1977 to 1980, and the President of the Cameroon Democratic Union until his death on 7 March 2020.
+He was replaced by his wife Hermine Patricia Tomaïno Ndam Njoya as Mayor of Foumban, a position he held since 1996.
+From 1997 to 2007, he was a Deputy in the National Assembly.
 He unsuccessfully ran as a presidential candidate in the 1992, 2004, 2011 and 2018 elections.

 Education

 Ndam Njoya was born at Njika, Foumban, West Province, Cameroon, on 8 May 1942.
 He received his early education at Foumban and Nkongsamba and his undergraduate at General Leclerc College in Yaoundé.
 He went to France for his advanced education, receiving an MA and a PhD degree in public international law and political science at the University of Paris (Panthéon).
 Ndam Njoya studied diplomacy at the Institut International d'Administration Publique (IIAP), followed by three internships, with the French Ministry of Foreign Affairs, with the French Embassy in London, and with International Organizations at the United Nations European office in Geneva, before returning to Cameroon in 1969.